 HOW TO GET A QUESTIONNAIRE

-Adoption questionnaires can be obtained by coming into the animal shelter and requesting a paper copy of the application form, or you can fill out the application form online (here for cats, here for dogs).
+Adoption questionnaires can be obtained by coming into the animal shelter and requesting a paper copy of the application form, or you can fill out the application form online by going to “Looking For A Specific Form” located at the top of the page .
 Only completed and approved applications are considered for adoptions.
 While your application may have been sent in you will be notified by email or phone on your approval and where you are in relation to the animal you have chosen.
 Applications are then ordered and numbered.
 We encourage you to send an application even though an animal may have an approved applicant ahead of you.
 If someone changes their mind we proceed to the following person approved for that animal until a successful adoption has been achieved.

 ONCE YOU ADOPT

 Once you have been successful in adopting your new animal companion you will have 30 days to trial the adoption.
 If you have made an honest effort and given the animal a reasonable chance at adjusting to its new home but things still don’t turn out you may return the animal within this period.
 At this time we will evaluate your situation and make a decision to either refund your fee or we will allow you to try another animal, or we will accept the animal with no refund.
 Please note that Veterinary fees are not refundable for any reason.

 If the trial period is successful, you must then proceed to getting your animal spayed or neutered within 60 days of the date of adoption for adult animals or by the age of 6 months for puppies and kittens.
 Once this process has been completed within the time limits, you must bring us the proof of the procedure in order to get your refund.
 IF you fail to complete the procedure in the prescribed time you are still obliged to get the animal done but you will forfeit your deposit.
 If there are issues in getting the procedure down in time you must contact a shelter representative to ask for an extension before your deadline is up.